lcmd-epfl/b2r2-reaction-rep/README.md

 This repo accompanies the paper "Quantum Machine Learning for Chemical Reactions"

 # TODO
-- Demo for usage for any new dataset coming soon
 - B2R2 will be implemented in fortran for efficiency
+- Usage for experimental data including conditions